jarviscanada/jarvis_data_eng_KevinShimotakahara/cloud_k8_jenkins/README.md

 This is a proof-of-concept project aimed at validating the plan to migrate Jarvis' on-premise servers to the Microsorft Azure cloud.

 # Application Architecture
 Describing this project's architecture requires describing the architecture of Kubernetes.
 Kubernetes is a "container orchestrator", which means it organizes the dispatch of containerized applications/microservices to a distributed system of machines.
-Kubernetes software runs on all cluster nodes, and operates in a master-worker architecture:
+Kubernetes operates in a master-worker architecture:

 ![my image](./assets/K8S-Arch.png)

+There is a single master node responsible for managing the deployment of containerized applications among the one or more worker nodes in the Kubernetes cluster.
+Such responsibilities include the following:
+ - Scheduling the dispatch of new applications/microservices as "pods", which are Kubernetes-control-plane-infused collections of the tightly coupled containers that run your code
+ - Monitoring dispatched containers to ensure they are healthy
+ - Horizontally scaling containerized applications/microservices by adding/removing replicas of the same microservices as required
+ - Performing rolling updates on existing sets of replicated microservices

+The master node consists of the following main components:
+ - **Controller Manager:** Controllers are threads running background tasks.
+There are different kinds of controllers named after the system component that they control, namely the Node, Replication, and End-Point controllers, which deal with worker states, pod replications, and service-to-pod connectivity respectively.
+ - **Scheduler:**  The scheduler figures out where to place pods among your worker nodes based on the current state of the nodes.
+With each pod, the scheduler takes into consideration their "predicates" and "priorities".
+Predicates are a mix of system supplied and user supplied constraints that the scheduler must respect while making a pod placement decision, e.g. minimum memory required on the node it will be running in, etc. Priorities are softer design objectives that give an idea of what the pod values in a worker node, enabling it to make the best placement choice among the feasible options remaining after predicate constraints have been taken into consideration.
-Ultimately, Kubernetes allows us to pass high level commands to its API via the `kubectl` command "The Master is responsible for managing the cluster.
-The master coordinates all activities in your cluster, such as scheduling applications, maintaining applications' desired state, scaling applications, and rolling out new updates."
+ - **API Sever:** This is the "front end" of Kubernetes control plane, i.e. it is the interface a system designer uses to set up/observe/manage a Kubernetes cluster.
+Kubernetes allows us to pass high level commands to its API Server via the `kubectl` command.
+ - **etcd:** This is Kubernete's database, which is a key value store; it stores the cluster data Kubernetes needs to function, e.g. job scheduling info, Pod details, stage information.

 "A node is a VM or a physical computer that serves as a worker machine in a Kubernetes cluster.
 Each node has a Kubelet, which is an agent for managing the node and communicating with the Kubernetes master.
 The node should also have tools for handling container operations, such as containerd or Docker.
 A Kubernetes cluster that handles production traffic should have a minimum of three nodes."